xregistry/spec/schema/spec.md

 #### `format`

 - Type: String
-- Description: This is a modified version of the xRegistry `format` attribute.
-  Identifies the schema format.
+- Description: Identifies the schema format.
 In absence of formal media-type definitions for several important schema formats, we define a convention here to reference schema formats by name and version as `{NAME}/{VERSION}`.
 This specification defines a set of common [schema format names](#schema-formats)